AyeAreEm/impulse/DOCS/Keywords.md

 # Keywords
-The aim is for Impulse to feel simplicity and as such, there shouldn't be an absurd amount of keyword *cough cough* C++ *cough coubh*
+The aim is for Impulse to feel simplicity and as such, there shouldn't be an absurd amount of keyword *cough cough* like C++ *cough coubh*

 ```
 and or

 if orif else

+switch case fall

 true false